RobinBoers/geheimesite.nl/src/content/en/follow.md

 ## But if you really ❤️ email....

 Look, I totally understand if you don't want to setup RSS and you'd rather receive an email if I post something.
-That's why I also use Follow.it for email notifications (dutch blog only).
+That's why I also use [Follow.it](https://follow.it/that-crazy-webdev) for email notifications.

 {{< subscribe-form >}}